After its birth in 2009, Bitcoin ruled the cryptocurrency space as the only digital asset on the market.

 Don’t forget to withdraw your altcoins from the exchange to a secure wallet – where you own the private keys to your crypto wallet – to ensure the safety of your funds.

-Bitcoin has established a reputation for itself as the world’s original cryptocurrency that could be used for decentralized payments and as a decent store of value.
+Bitcoin has established a reputation for itself as the world’s original cryptocurrency that could be used for decentralized payments and as a store of value.

 On the other hand, altcoins fill the void that’s left by Bitcoin’s limitations, empowering the crypto industry with innovative use-cases.